ZootNaps/website/documentation/PROJECT_REFERENCE.md

 ## Business Overview
 South Lamar Studios is a B2B podcast production service that specializes in turning podcasts into powerful lead generation engines.
 Unlike traditional podcast services that focus on audience building, South Lamar Studios helps businesses use podcasting as a sales tool to generate qualified leads and drive revenue directly.

-The company's unique "Podcast for Sales" approach involves inviting ideal prospects as guests on client podcasts, creating valuable content while simultaneously building sales relationships.
+The company's proprietary "B2B Podcast for Sales" system is designed to fit within existing sales processes and marketing funnels.
+From guest outreach strategy and interview strategy to post-interview nurture campaigns, this approach involves inviting ideal prospects as guests on client podcasts, creating valuable content while simultaneously building sales relationships.
 This strategy eliminates the need for large audiences and focuses on high-value, targeted conversations with potential customers.

+With a 95% client success rate and proven 3:1 ROI within 90 days, South Lamar Studios delivers 5-10 qualified conversations per month that turn into real business opportunities.

 ## Target Audience
 The website is targeting: